JamyJones/jjdgdjf/msg.md

-show me how to fire mouse:down event in fabric.js on a FabricImage object And why after adding an image on th Canvas it doesn't render until i have to click on the canvas also how can i disable the selector on the image
+show me how to fire mouse:down event in fabric.js on a FabricImage object And why after adding an image on th Canvas it doesn't render until i have to click on the canvas also how can i disable the selector on the image, i want to be be able to scroll the image without seeing the selector